degola/punchmole/README.md

 This project is experimental and currently used for some pet-projects, quickly hacked together in a few hours.

 Well-known issues:
-- no websocket support, yet...
-- no error handling
+- almost no error handling
 - no tests

 ## Server